kanangupta/sudoku/README.md

 	If the user already has 9x9 matrices of Sudoku puzzles in the workspace, then typing 'sudoku(Sample1)' in the command window will run the program where 'Sample1' is an example input matrix.

-	Read the HTML readme for more help on this.

-	Sample run without arguments:

 V	SAMPLES